KisleyLabAtCWRU/fcsSOFI/GUI_README.md

 Gpufit is an open source software library for GPU-parallelized curve fitting developed by Mark Bates, Adrian Przybylski, Björn Thiel, and Jan Keller-Findeisen.
 The relevant 2017 Scientific Reports publication describing Gpufit can be found here: https://www.nature.com/articles/s41598-017-15313-9#Ack1.
 Gpufit GitHub homepage: https://github.com/gpufit/Gpufit

+**Requirements**

+* NVIDIA graphics card
+* CUDA Toolkit version 6.5 or later (https://developer.nvidia.com/cuda-toolkit)
+* MATLAB version 2012a or later
+* C/C++ compiler

+NOTE: CUDA is Nvidia's proprietary GPU-computing development environment and CUDA-based applications, like Gpufit, cannot be run on non-Nvidia hardware (i.e., AMD graphics cards).
+An Nvidia brand graphics card is required to run the GPU-parallelized fcsSOFI GUI/script.

+At this time, there is no option to operate the fcsSOFI GUI completely serially/on a CPU.
+A toggle switch between GPU and CPU fitting is a feature that will be added to the GUI in the future.

 **Instructions for Use**

 1) Prepare Data for Analysis